bem/bem-sdk/packages/graph/README.md

     .dependsOn({ block: 'c'});
 ```

-This code means that only the block `a` with technology CSS depends on the block `c`.
-If you get the dependencies list for the block `a` with another technology or without any technology, the block `c` will not be in this list.
+This code means that only block `a` with the CSS technology depends on block `c`.
+If you get the dependencies list for block `a` with another technology or without any technology, block `c` will not be in this list.

 ```js
 const { BemGraph } = require('@bem/sdk.graph');